Pascal's triangle: Formula

-,

-for any non-negative integer $n$ and any integer $0 \le k \le n$.
+for any positive integer $n$ and any integer $0 \le k \le n$.
 This recurrence for the binomial coefficients is known as Pascal's rule.

 History

 The pattern of numbers that forms Pascal's triangle was known well before Pascal's time.
-The Persian mathematician Al-Karaji (953–1029) wrote a now-lost book which contained the first formulation of the binomial coefficients and the first description of Pascal's triangle.
-It was later repeated by Omar Khayyám (1048–1131), another Persian mathematician; thus the triangle is also referred to as the Khayyam triangle (مثلث خیام) in Iran.
+The Persian mathematician Al-Karaji (953–1029) wrote a now-lost book which contained the first description of Pascal's triangle.
+In India, the Chandaḥśāstra by the Indian poet and mathematician Piṅgala (3rd or 2nd century BC) somewhat cryptically describes a method of arranging two types of syllables to form metres of various lengths and counting them; as interpreted and elaborated by Piṅgala's 10th-century commentator Halāyudha his "method of pyramidal expansion" (meru-prastāra) for counting metres is equivalent to Pascal's triangle.
+It was later repeated by Omar Khayyám (1048–1131), another Persian mathematician; thus the triangle is also referred to as Khayyam's triangle (مثلث خیام) in Iran.
 Several theorems related to the triangle were known, including the binomial theorem.
 Khayyam used a method of finding nth roots based on the binomial expansion, and therefore on the binomial coefficients.